 Note: If CA has been cancelled because the carer has used more than 63 days temporary cessation of care, they may reapply for CA if they resume caring.
 The carer would only be entitled to further temporary cessation of care days FOR THE REMAINDER OF THAT CALENDAR YEAR, if the delegate exercised the Secretary's discretion for special reasons.
 If the carer ceased to provide care in the same calendar year their payment could be cancelled again but the carer is entitled to reapply each time they resume caring.

-A carer may qualify for CA while the care receiver is hospitalised (184.108.40.206) if some personal care is provided to the care receiver each day.
+A carer may qualify for CA while the care receiver is hospitalised (22.214.171.124) if some personal care is provided to the care receiver each day.
 If the care receiver is an adult a 63 day limit applies.
-Once the carer has exhausted all of their 63 hospitalisation days the carers can utilise the temporary cessation of care provisions to retain qualification for CA, rather than having CA cancelled.
+Once the carer has exhausted all of their 63 hospitalisation days the carer can choose to utilise the temporary cessation of care provisions to retain qualification for CA, rather than having CA cancelled.

 If the care receiver is a child who is hospitalised the carer does not lose qualification for CA if the carer continues to participate in the care of the child in hospital.